Caring.com

 Tax Benefits for Caregivers

-The IRS provides several provisions for claiming your older loved ones as dependents on your annual income tax return.
-If you take advantage of any of these benefits, keep detailed records and copies of receipts for any related medical expenses.
+The IRS provides several provisions for claiming dependents, including those you’re providing care to, such as elderly parents or other relatives, on your annual income tax return.
+If you choose to take advantage of any of these benefits, be sure to keep detailed records and copies of receipts for any related medical expenses.

 Credit for Other Dependents